senecajs/seneca-in-practice/problems/transport_client/problem.md

 To solve the exercise create the solution which sums the two integers passed using the first two arguments (use `process.argv`).

+Also, remember to `close` seneca when the clients has received the answer, otherwise the process will hangs (and you have to terminate it manually).

 If you want to test it you can also change (or make a copy) of the solution of the previous exercise and make it expose the microservice through TCP, launch it with node and launch your solution directly (`node mysolution`)